6 Strength Training Goals That Will Boost Your Workout Results

 Balance/Stability

-The results you get from training this way: The outcome of training for balance and stability is increased body awareness and joint support.
+The outcome of training for balance and stability is increased body awareness and joint support.
 Stability and balance training helps your body focus on your core and the smaller muscles that stabilize joints.
 Training these muscles helps support the larger muscles that do the big movements so they can get even stronger.
 Using our squat example, two outcomes of using balance and stability training are less joint pain in the knees and ankles and increased confidence that your legs won’t “give out” when moving in ways where you legs aren’t in a very stable position.

-How to do it: You want to use medium/light/no weights for each exercise, because you’re putting your body in a more unstable position, and aim for 10+ reps per set.
+You want to use medium/light/no weights for each exercise, because you’re putting your body in a more unstable position, and aim for 10+ reps per set.
 Your RPE might still be on the higher side, even with the light weights, because it can take a surprising amount of effort to balance!
 Time can be a big factor in training this way- experiment with slowing exercises down, adding a pause in the exercise, or holding a position for a longer period of time.
 There are three ways you can train balance and stability: You can make the weight unstable, put your body in a more unstable position, or you can make your surface unstable.

 If I apply each of the three balance/stability options to squats: